 Pesto Spaghetti Squash

 Twice-baked Pesto Spaghetti Squash topped with Parmesan is a delicious idea that’s perfect for a low-carb meatless meal or a cheesy side dish.
+And I think the combination of spaghetti squash, pesto, and Parmesan cheese is a perfect way to make mild spaghetti squash into a dish that’s bursting with flavor!

 Are you a fan of spaghetti squash?
 It’s turned into a favorite fall vegetable for many people because it’s low in carbs, low in calories, and versatile.
 For years I grew spaghetti squash in my garden, and although I’m not especially a fan of it as a substitute for pasta, I love to eat spaghetti squash as a side dish or as the base of a bowl meal.